-The educational content in this post, elaborated in collaboration with Ferring Pharmaceuticals, was independently developed and approved by the GMFH publishing team and editorial board.
+Ferring Pharmaceuticals has had editorial planning involvement, including suggestions of content and topics, as well as proposal of experts for articles.
+The final educational content was independently developed and approved by the GMFH publishing team and editorial board.

 This is the fourth article in a special collection aimed at focusing on the epidemiology, diagnosis and management of C. difficile infection, of relevance to gastroenterologists.
 See the first article on C. difficile infection prevalence, risk factors and co-occurrence with COVID-19 here, the second article on diagnosis and management of primary and recurrent C. difficile infection here, and the third article on live microbiome-based therapeutics here.